Hero shooter

-A hero shooter is a subgenre of shooter games that cover both the first-person shooter and third-person shooter genres.
-These games emphasize "hero" characters that have distinctive abilities and/or weapons that are specific to them.
+A hero shooter is a subgenre of shooter games which emphasize "hero" characters that have distinctive abilities and/or weapons that are specific to them.
+This type of gameplay encourages players to choose heroes based on their strengths and the role they play in the team's overall strategy.
+A hero shooter can be a first-person shooter or a third-person shooter.
+The genre has become popular for its focus on teamwork and character variety.

 Game design

 Hero shooters are a variation of multiplayer first- or third-person shooters, where players form into two or more teams and select from pre-designed "hero" characters that each possess distinctive attributes, skills, weapons, and other passive and active abilities.
 Hero shooters strongly encourage teamwork between players on a team, guiding players to select effective combinations of hero characters and coordinate the use of hero abilities during a match.

 Hero shooters take many of their design elements from older class-based shooter, multiplayer online battle arena (MOBA) and fighting games.
 Some incorporate the role-playing elements from MOBAs, where as a match progresses, the player can opt to buy or improve predefined skills for their selected hero, adapting these to the dynamics of the match.
 In other hero shooters, players have freedom to change to a new hero at respawn points as to alter team composition to better challenge their opponents.

 Because of the focus on heroes as distinctive characters, hero shooters will often feature more narrative elements than traditional team-based shooters, providing backstories for each character and an emphasis on the story and world in which the games are set.